 If you plan to visit Naples, Italy in mid-September, be sure to book your hotel well in advance.
-September 19 is the Feast Day of San Gennaro, the most important religious festival in Naples, Italy, and it draws huge crowds of both locals and visitors.
+September 19th is the annual Feast Day of San Gennaro, the most important religious festival in Naples, Italy, and it draws huge crowds of both locals and visitors.

 San Gennaro, the Bishop of Benevento and martyr who was persecuted for being a Christian and finally beheaded in 305 AD, is the patron saint of Naples.

-The city's 13th-century Gothic cathedral is dedicated to him.
-Inside the cathedral, or duomo, the Chapel of the Treasure of San Gennaro is decorated with Baroque frescoes and other artworks, but most importantly it holds the saint's relics, including two sealed vials of his coagulated blood housed in a silver reliquary.
+Inside the Cathedral or Duomo, the Chapel of the Treasure of San Gennaro is decorated with Baroque frescoes and other artworks.
+Most importantly it holds the saint's relics, including two sealed vials of his coagulated blood housed in a silver reliquary.
 According to legend, some of his blood was collected by a woman who took it to Naples, where it liquefied eight days later.

-The crowd watches anxiously to see if the blood miraculously liquefies, believed to be a sign that San Gennaro has blessed the city (or a bad omen if it doesn't.
+The crowd watches anxiously to see if the blood miraculously liquefies, believed to be a sign that San Gennaro has blessed the city.
+It is thought to be a bad omen if it doesn't.
 If the blood liquefies–which it usually does–the church bells ring, and the Cardinal takes the liquefied blood through the cathedral and out into the square so everyone can see it.

 As with many Italian festivals, there's much more than just the main event.
-After the ceremony, a religious procession through the streets of the historic center, where both the streets and the shops are closed.
+After the ceremony, a religious procession winds through the streets of the historic center, where the roads and the shops are closed.
 Stands selling toys, trinkets, food, and candy are set up in the streets.
-Festivities go on for eight days until the reliquary is returned to its place.
+Festivities go on for eight days until the reliquary returns to its place.

 The miracle of San Gennaro's blood is also performed on December 16 and the Saturday before the first Sunday in May, as well as special times during the year to ward off disasters, such as an eruption of Mount Vesuvius, or for visiting dignitaries, including Popes.
 Pope Francis visited the church in 2015, and the blood supposedly "half-liquefied" for him.